- Uncover what’s holding you back?

 What is Hypnosis?

-In daily life, hypnotic suggestions are used by many people quite unconsciously and naturally.
+Simply put, hypnosis is a state of focused concentration.
+In daily life, we all use hypnotic suggestions quite unconsciously and naturally.
 Terms such as suggestion, relaxation, imagery, visualisation and now mindfulness are familiar to most of us.
 And unconsciously or deliberately most of us have experienced variations of an altered state.

-Hypnosis or hypnotherapy as it’s also called, albeit with some differences, goes one step further (than straight talking therapies) and helps the person to create change and understanding at a deeper level of reconstruction.
-Like moving with the current and allowing yourself to be carried by it rather than being stuck in a rip that short-circuits your efforts, and wears you out getting nowhere.
+Hypnosis or hypnotherapy as it’s also called, albeit with some differences, goes one step further (than straight talking therapies) and helps you to create change and understanding at a deeper level of reconstruction.
+Like moving with the current and allowing yourself to be carried by it rather than being stuck in a rip that short-circuits your efforts, and wears you out getting dangerously nowhere.